 - 1 rectangle 3” by 16” high, label BOTTOM as shown below.

-(Picture below was taken before design was chosen.
+(Picture below was taken before the design was chosen.
 Add the design above to the top rectangle.)

 STEP 4: MAKE A PAPER PROTOTYPE